 View all categories

-Perimenopause, or the time leading up to menopause, is a transitional period for many women.
-Hormones begin to fluctuate, which commonly causes the onset of symptoms such as hot flashes, mood swings and menstrual irregularities.
+Perimenopause, or the time leading up to menopause, is a transitional period with many changes.
+Hormones begin to fluctuate, which commonly causes the onset of symptoms such as hot flashesmood swings and menstrual irregularities.

 Another symptom that’s common — but not as commonly discussed — is a change in sexual desire or your perimenopause sex drive – specifically a sudden increase in libido.
-While some women struggle with a decline in their sex drive during perimenopause and menopause, others may actually notice increased libido after menopause or during.
-Understanding perimenopause increased libido, as well as what is going on to cause this shift, may help you embrace your growing appetite for sexual intimacy.
+While some women struggle with a decline in their sex drive during perimenopause and menopause, others may actually notice high libido in menopause.
+Understanding increased sexual desire during menopause, as well as what is going on to cause this shift, may help you embrace your growing appetite for sexual intimacy.

 While many perimenopause symptoms are associated with fluctuating hormones, that’s not necessarily the case with changes in sexual desire and drive, according to OBGYN, Dr. Suzanne Hall.
 “Most of the libido is surprisingly not directly related to our hormonal state,” Dr. Hall says.
 “As we enter into perimenopause and menopause, what affects our libido the most dramatically are psychosocial factors.”1